Summary

 VLOOKUP #N/A error example

 The #N/A error is useful because tells you something is wrong.
-The reason for #N/A might be:
+There are several reasons why VLOOKUP might return an #N/A error, including:

 • The lookup value does not exist in the table